PaddlePaddle/Paddle/doc/design/python/user_interface.md

 ```

 ### Block
-Paddle use a `Block` to represent user's program,
+Paddle use a `Block` to represent or execute user's program,
 this is a basic concept when user write a Paddle program.

+In computer programming, a block is a lexical structure of source code which is grouped together.
+In most programming languages, block is useful when define a function or some conditional statements such as `if-else`, `while`.

-The function of `Block` is to enable groups of operators to be treated as if they were one operator, for example, when using a `RNNOp`, we can use block to help configure a step network:
+In Paddle, the function of `pd.Block` is to enable groups of operators to be treated as if they were one operator, to make `if_else_op` or RNNOp's declare simpler.
+Python's `with` statement is used to make the codes look much like a block.

+For example, when defining a `RNNOp`, we can use `pd.Block` to help configure a step network:

 ```python
 v = some_op()